Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 Yahaira→Makkusu {
   Makkusu is about to go into the center of the moon of bottom of a hub

   You can't you'll kill yourself.

+  Is this your way for trying to make up for your past

+  I'm doing this for the next generation of cybervators a generation that will be better off withou people like me

+  Is that what this is about!

-As soon as you have children you no longer have the right to your own life it belongs to your children.
+  My mother/father always told my mother/father(maybe from earlier flasback in which she remembers her parents on in which who tried to kill their self ass they could no longer tolertate the living conditions of of cybervator) As soon as you have children you no longer have the right to your own life it belongs to your children.

   Makkusu: What are you talking about, you're not making any since

   Yahaira: I'm pregnant

   Makkusu: but I thought that was impossible

+  Bursun: I'll do it

+  When bursun goes into the black hole by placing only his conisness in it instead. he see's a flash of the future in which aliens destroy their world

 }